-Most of the members of the ‘Vanished Battalion’ came from the ‘Sandringham Company’ of the Norfolk Regiment, which later became known as the Royal Norfolk Regiment.
-The Sandringhams were thus named because they had all come from the staff of the royal Sandringham Estate.
+Most of the members of the ‘Vanished Battalion’ came from the E Company of the ‘Sandringham Company’ of the Norfolk Regiment.
+It later became known as the Royal Norfolk Regiment.
+The Sandringhams were thus named because they had all come from the staff of the Royal Estate at Sandringham.
 The King had ordered that a company of military men be formed of his staff there, in 1908.
 This was done and the Sandringham Company was sent to war in 1915.

 It is important to note here that the number of men lost was not, in fact, a full battalion.
 It was rather close, but the moniker is a misnomer.
 There were 250 men and 16 officers in the group.

-Doncaster, Lucy & Holland, Andrew, Greatest Mysteries of the Unexplained, pages 12-14, Acturus Publishing Limited, 2006
+Doncaster, Lucy & Holland, Andrew, Greatest Mysteries of the Unexplained, pages 12-14, Arcturus Publishing Limited, 2006

 Regimental History of the 1-5th Norfolks, retrieved 12/9/09, user.online.be/~snelder